 More specifically, renting a 48-sheet billboard can cost as little as £320 over the course of a two-week period, while an additional production fee of £175 (if required) would push the total price to just £495.

 This is far more competitive, while it also enables businesses to seek out longer-term placements as a way of maximising their brand’s exposure.

-On the subject of exposure, you should also note that paper billboards enable firms to publish a single advertising message for the duration of the booking.
+On the subject of exposure, you should also note that classic billboards enable firms to publish a single advertising message for the duration of the booking.

 Conversely, digital billboards often rotate up to six branded messages over the course of each 60-second period, creating a scenario where your exposure is restricted and you’ll be required to compete with alternative ads on a continual basis.